kmh52826-collab/recsys-evolution-comet/README.md

 This project analyzes the structural limitations of existing CNN-based sequential recommendation models from the perspective of data pipelines and architecture, and proposes the **M-Trans4Rec** framework, which efficiently resolves these issues using state-of-the-art Transformer and Graph Neural Network (GNN) components.

 Dedicated Encoders (Sequence, Graph, Side Info) corresponding to three distinct data sources are placed in a parallel pipeline, and an **Adaptive Gating Network** is designed to dynamically integrate these heterogeneous data streams in real time.
 In particular, an **Expansion-Compression architecture** that transforms feature dimensions within hidden layers ($128 \rightarrow 256 \rightarrow 128 \rightarrow 64$) models complex non-linear interactions while strictly controlling computational overhead.
-This model aims to eliminate existing infrastructure bottlenecks, dramatically enhancing recommendation pipeline throughput and ranking quality (NDCG).
+This model aims to overcome these structural limitations and improve ranking quality (NDCG), particularly under sparse data conditions.

 ---